-- We are concerned about the inhibiting effect the wall would have on public access to the Refuge, restricting ability of the visitors – including thousands of school children per year — to experience old-growth forest in a region where little native habitat remains.
+- We are concerned about the inhibiting effect a wall would have on public access to the Refuge, restricting ability of the visitors – including thousands of school children per year — to experience old-growth forest in a region where little native habitat remains.

-- By damaging the refuges and inhibiting visits to the “crown jewel”(Santa Ana) of the national wildlife refuge system, the wall will have a negative economic effect on eco-tourism in a region where the poverty level is about 35%, and that concerns us.
+- By damaging the refuges and inhibiting visits to the “crown jewel”(Santa Ana) of the national wildlife refuge system, a wall will have a negative economic effect on eco-tourism in a region where the poverty level is about 35%, and that concerns us.

 - We are concerned about the process by which this wall, which has such sweeping potential effects on our region, has been planned — in secrecy with no public knowledge or participation, and with no evaluation of environmental, social, or economic effects.
 We strongly disagree with that approach.

-With construction of the wall in Santa Ana National Wildlife Refuge currently scheduled to begin as soon as November 2017, we are calling for your help to block that construction and ensure that elected officials understand the damage this wall will cause.
+We are calling for your help to block that construction and ensure that elected officials understand the damage this wall will cause.
 Please do whatever you can to let people know that a wall through the Santa Ana and Lower Rio Grande Valley National Wildlife Refuges is unacceptable.
 Please contact your own elected officials to express your opposition.

 Please stand with us against the proposed border wall in our Santa Ana National Wildlife Refuge.